-- 1) Provide a table showing the school or program's primary instructional faculty in the format of Template E1-1.
+1) Provide a table showing the school or program's primary instructional faculty in the format of Template E1-1.
 The template presents data effective at the beginning of the academic year in which the final self-study is submitted to CEPH and must be updated at the beginning of the site visit if any changes have occurred since final self-study submission.
-The identification of instructional areas must correspond to the data presented in Template C2-1. - Schools should only include data on faculty associated with public health degrees. (self-study document) - 2) Provide summary data on the qualifications of any other faculty with significant involvement in the school or program's public health instruction in the format of Template E1-2.
+The identification of instructional areas must correspond to the data presented in Template C2-1.

+Schools should only include data on faculty associated with public health degrees. (self-study document)

+- 2) Provide summary data on the qualifications of any other faculty with significant involvement in the school or program's public health instruction in the format of Template E1-2.
 Schools and programs define "significant" in their own contexts but, at a minimum, include any individuals who regularly provide instruction or supervision for required courses and other experiences listed in the criterion on Curriculum.
 Reporting on individuals who supervise individual students' practice experience (preceptors, etc.) is not required.
-The identification of instructional areas must correspond to the data presented in Template C2-1. (self-study document) - 3) Include CVs for all individuals listed in the templates above. (electronic resource file) - 4) If applicable, provide a narrative explanation that supplements reviewers' understanding of data in the templates. (self-study document) - 5) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+The identification of instructional areas must correspond to the data presented in Template C2-1. (self-study document) - 3) Include CVs for all individuals listed in the templates above. (electronic resource file) - 4) Provide a brief narrative summary, with specific examples, of how faculty education, experience, demographics, and/or lived experience supports instructional areas. (self-study document) - 5) If applicable, provide additional narrative explanation that supplements reviewers' understanding of data in the templates. (self-study document) - 6) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

 E2.
-Integration of Faculty with Practice Experience (SPH and PHP)
+Integration of Faculty with Practice Experience (SPH & PHP)